About us.

 A Winding Path to Psychology

-Over time, my interests evolved, and I found my way to New York City, where I completed my BA, earned a master’s degree, and ultimately received my PhD in Counseling Psychology from Fordham University.
-I completed my pre-doctoral internship at the New Jersey VA Healthcare System, where I worked extensively with veterans and deepened my commitment to trauma-informed care
+I completed my pre-doctoral internship at the New Jersey VA Healthcare System, where I worked extensively with veterans and strengthened my commitment to trauma-informed work.

 Each step along the way helped shape the psychologist I am today.